 Yet, many art teachers around the globe will have to deliver instruction this way for the very first time due to inclement weather, school closures, or other extenuating circumstances.
 And whether your school calls it remote learning, e-learning, or online learning, likely you’re quickly figuring out how challenging it can be.
+Art ideas for online learning: whoever thought we’d need this?!

 Home-based learning requires not only a broad sense of technology (internet, video conferencing, Google Classroom), but a new skill set for delivering instruction.
 Ever watch yourself on video give a demonstration?
 Every breath, twitch, eye roll, and mispronounced word feels like the longest moment in time.
 If you’ve recorded yourself for a teaching portfolio, you know what I mean!
 But for art teachers who deal with physical materials, teaching via distance learning can be downright difficult.